buddy/vault-plugin-secrets-engine-buddy/README.md

 The HCP Vault plugin system is documented on the Hashicorp's [Vault documentation site](https://www.vaultproject.io/docs/internals/plugins.html).

-To install the vault, define a plugin directory using the `plugin_directory` configuration directive and place the generate `vault-plugin-secrets-buddy` executable in that directory.
+To install the vault, define the plugin directory using the `plugin_directory` configuration directive and place the `vault-plugin-secrets-buddy` executable in that directory.

 Example commands for registering and starting the plugin: